-- (b) The 2,529,314 Shares issued to Seaside 88 Advisors LLC were duly authorized, validly issued, fully paid and nonassessable; and - (c) The remaining 11,977,714 Shares that may be issued in the future, when issued in accordance with the terms and conditions of (i) that certain warrant granted to Sterling Group on June 11, 2010; (ii) that certain Securities Purchase Agreement, Convertible Debenture and Warrant entered into on May 19, 2011 with Gemini Master Fund, Ltd.; and (ii) that certain Securities Purchase Agreement, Convertible Debenture and Warrant entered into on May 19, 2011 and June 17, 2011 with Ascendiant Capital Partners, Ltd., will be legally issued, fully paid, and nonassessable.
+- (b) The 2,529,314 Shares issued to Seaside 88 Advisors LLC are duly authorized, validly issued, fully paid and nonassessable; and - (c) The remaining 11,977,714 Shares that may be issued in the future, specifically, (i) the 300,000 shares of common stock issuable upon exercise of the Company's warrant granted to Sterling Group on June 11, 2010; (ii) up to 5,400,000 shares of common stock issuable to Gemini Master Fund Ltd. under a Securities Purchase Agreement, Convertible Debenture, and Warrant dated May 19, 2011; and (iii) up to 6,277,714 shares of common stock issuable to Ascendiant Capital Partners LLC under a Securities Purchase Agreement, Convertible Debenture and Warrant dated May 19, 2011 and a Securities Purchase Agreement dated June 17, 2011, when issued in accordance with the respective terms and conditions of the applicable Warrants, Securities Purchase Agreements and Convertible Debentures, will be legally issued, fully paid, and nonassessable.